Business liability insurance

-What is Business liability insurance?
+What is Business liability insurance in California?

-Business Liability Insurance, also known as Commercial general liability insurance.
-It can protect you and your business from a loss if you’re found legally liable to third-party claims.
-Moreover, for bodily injury or property damage that is unintentionally caused by your business.
-Hence, third-parties may include customers, vendors, or landlords.
+Business Liability Insurance, also known as Commercial General Liability Insurance, can protect you and your business from a loss if you’re found legally liable for third-party claims.
+Moreover, it covers bodily injury or property damage unintentionally caused by your business.
+Hence, third parties may include customers, vendors, or landlords.
 In other words, it can cover some of the most common lawsuits that arise from everyday business activities.
-In fact, it is one of the most important insurance policies any business will buy.
-Furthermore, commercial general liability insurance can also offer protection in situations where you or your staff are conducting business off-site.

-What Does Commercial General Liability Cover
+What Does Commercial General Liability Cover?

 1. Costs related to property damage to third parties claims made against your business.